Powerlearnproject/se-assignment-day-2-git-and-github-harjybhorlah/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
 the steps i took in making  my first commit:
-a. first is downloaded and installed a version control system git bash
+1. firstly i downloaded and installed a version control system git bash
-b. afterwards, i changed directory to the folder i want to using the cd ..
+2. afterwards, i changed directory to the folder i want to using the cd ..
-c. then innitiated git using git innit
+3. then innitiated git using git innit
-d. then i configured git using git config --global user.name harjybhorlah and git config --global user.email olamilekanajibola67@gmail.com
+4. then i configured git using git config --global user.name harjybhorlah and git config --global user.email olamilekanajibola67@gmail.com
-c. then i checked status using git status to see the files on my local machine that i could add
+5. then i checked status using git status to see the files on my local machine that i could add
-d. then i used git add. to add all the file from  my folder
+6. then i used git add. to add all the file from  my folder
-e. finally i usd git commit to commit the files to my github repository
+7. finally i used git commit to commit the files to my github repository